habuka036/wakame-vdc-wiki/en/admin-guide/Wakame-vdc-Administrator-Guide.md

 ### Wakame-vdc Admin Guide

+[Wakame-vdc RPM Info](RPM-Info-Index): What the Various Wakame-vdc RPMs expose to your system.
 [ESXi integration guide](ESXi-integration-guide): Instructions on how to integrate VMWare ESXi with Wakame-vdc.
 [Machine Image](Machine-Image): Creating your own machine images.
 [Networking](Networking): Setting up a network for Wakame-vdc